 Visit the Cave and Basin National Historic Site to experience the birthplace of Canada’s national parks and learn about the natural and cultural history of the mountains.
 Discover the hot water that seeps from the rocks, smell the minerals and explore the trails.
-Discover it on your own or enjoy one of the many guided tours.
+Enjoy it on your own or take one of the many guided tours.

 Hours of operation

 From guided tours to special seasonal exhibits on the pool deck there’s always something new at the Cave and Basin.

 Rocky Mountain House National Historic Site